 The wattage varies from 1000W to 12,000W.
 The voltage can be a combination of 120 and 240 or 120 only.
 The amperage varies from 15 to 60 and depends on whether you have 120 or 240 volts.
 You can get a switch that handles from 1 to 12 circuits.

 The switch’s power cord can be from 10 to 25 feet long.
 The switch can come in different enclosures with some being more weatherproof than others.
-Your choice of these options and the manufacturer will determine the price you have to pay.
-You may also find that some switches in turn have necessary parts that are sold separately.

 If you get a transfer switch, you’ll need a power cord to connect it to your generator.
 These come in amperages from 20 to 50 and in lengths from 10 to 100 feet.